Most Asked Product Registration Questions in Qatar

 Medical devices

-Infant formula and baby products
+Infant and baby products

-Who Handles Product Registrations in Qatar?
+Who Regulates Product Registration in Qatar?

-Food Safety & Nutrition Department (food and beverages)
+Food Safety & Nutrition → food products

 This means:

-A local agent or authorized regulatory partner is required
+A local importer or agent is required

-What Documents Are Required for Product Registration?
+What Documents Are Typically Required?

 Certificate of Free Sale (legalized)

-Ingredient list and composition breakdown
+Ingredient list and formulation breakdown

 Product images (pack shots)

-Shelf life and storage conditions
+Shelf life and storage details

-Safety Data Sheets (for chemicals and disinfectants)
+Safety Data Sheets (for chemicals)

 Halal certification (if applicable)